apache/activemq-artemis/docs/user-manual/en/core-bridges.md

 Bridges can be configured to provide *once and only once* delivery guarantees even in the event of the failure of the source or the target server.
-They do this by using duplicate detection (described in ?).
+They do this by using duplicate detection (described in [Duplicate Detection](duplicate-detection.md)).

 > **Note**
 >